saisnehasv/mystery-thriller-book-recommendation-system/README.md

 ## License

-This project is for educational purposes as part of STATS 507 coursework.
+This project is for educational purposes as part of DATASCI 507 : Data Analytics using Python coursework.

 ---